 High extreme: Honest

-Persons with very high scores on the Honesty-Humility scale avoid manipulating others for personal gain, feel little temptation to break rules, are uninterested in lavish wealth and luxuries, and feel no special entitlement to elevated social status.
-Conversely, persons with very low scores on this scale will flatter others to get what they want, are inclined to break rules for personal profit, are motivated by material gain, and feel a strong sense of self-importance.
+Persons with very high scores on the Honesty-Humility scale tend to avoid manipulating others for personal gain, feel little temptation to break rules, are uninterested in lavish wealth and luxuries, and feel no special entitlement to elevated social status.
+Conversely, persons with very low scores on this scale will have a tendency to flatter others to get what they want, could oversee rules for personal gain, are more likely motivated by material gain, and often feel a sense of self-importance.

 Low extreme: Thick-skinned